Question: Does our school/team have to pay or join the National Science Olympiad Organization in addition to Indiana Science Olympiad?

 Question: What is the registration fee and who do I make the check payable to?

-Answer: Fees have NOT changed for returning teams for 2017-2018.
+Answer: Fees for 2021-2022.
 Membership is $275 (this includes the National fee), schools fielding additional teams will pay $200 per additional team.
 Checks are to be made payable to INDIANA SCIENCE OLYMPIAD.
 A limited number of schools registering for the VERY FIRST TIME EVER are FREE!
-Indiana Science Olympiad has received a couple of grants to cover teams in Lake, Porter, and Marion counties.
-If you are a new team from a different county, Indiana Science Olympiad will cover your registration fee for this year.
-Furthermore, these first timers have opportunities to compete for free in one of the Indiana Invitational Tournaments and receive a $50 gift card by attending the Indiana Coaches Clinic.

 Question: Do I need to include chaperones and parents on the final registration form?